 - 1301.
 Missed examinations.
 The Dean of Students may authorize a student to receive an incomplete when the student is unable to take or complete an examination during the regularly scheduled examination period because of illness, accident, or other extraordinary circumstances.
-An incomplete is a temporary notation on a UC Law SF transcript that can only be removed pursuant to §§1303 and 1304. - 1302.
+An incomplete is a temporary notation on a UC Law SF transcript that can only be removed pursuant to §\$1303 and 1304. - 1302.
 Non-examination courses.
 The instructor in a non-examination course may grant an incomplete to a student for good cause as determined by the professor.
 Such incompletes do not require the approval of the Dean of Students.
 An incomplete is a temporary notation on a UC Law SF transcript which must be removed pursuant to §§1303 and 1304. - 1303.
 Removal of incomplete by examination.
 A student who receives an incomplete in a course in which an examination is given must sit for the next regularly scheduled final examination for the course.
 In consultation with the instructor, the Dean of Students may also require the student to sit for a midterm or complete other assignments required in the next regularly scheduled offering of the course.
 With the permission of the instructor, the Dean of Students may permit a student to take the examination on a specially scheduled date.
-An incomplete must be removed from the student's record by the last day of the semester that follows the semester in which the student is not enrolled at the time the exam for the course is given in that following semester, the incomplete is automatically continued and must be removed no later than the last day of the next semester in which both the course is offered and the student is enrolled for the entire semester.
+An incomplete must be removed from the student's record by the last day of the semester that follows the semester in which the student received the incomplete; if the course is not offered in that following semester or if the student is not enrolled at the time the exam for the course is given in that following semester, the incomplete is automatically continued and must be removed no later than the last day of the next semester in which both the course is offered and the student is enrolled for the entire semester.